apereo/cas/developer/Code-Conventions.md

 ---

 # Code Conventions

 Following the lead of well established projects such as Apache and Eclipse, all code in CAS will comply with the [Code Conventions for the Java](http://java.sun.com/docs/codeconv/html/CodeConvTOC.doc.html) and additionally with the CAS specific conventions listed below.
 Javadoc should exist on all publicly exported class members and follow the [standard guidelines](http://java.sun.com/j2se/javadoc/writingdoccomments/index.html).

 The following document describes the set of coding conventions that are specific to the CAS project:

+## Tooling

+- The current codebase takes advantage of the [Checkstyle engine](http://checkstyle.sourceforge.net) to [enforce conventions](https://github.com/Apereo/cas/blob/master/style/checkstyle-rules.xml) as much as possible.
+- Where appropriate, the codebase takes advantage of [Project Lombok](https://projectlombok.org/) for auto-generation of code constructs such as getters and setters, etc.

+## Consistency

+Try to keep consistent with the existing naming patterns when introducing new components, fields, and files.
+As an example if a CAS component is named as `SimpleCipherExecutor`, its natural alternative might be designed as `FancyCipherExecutor`.

+## Documentation

+Generally all public APIs are expected to be adequately documented to a reasonable extent and just as well, all CAS configuration settings and properties are to be fully explained with examples, default values, etc as part of the field's Javadocs.

 ## Brackets